 Aorus GTX 1070 Gaming Box

-When you first see the Gaming Box's $589.99 price, it looks like it's the most expensive eGPU in the line-up.
-However, since it comes pre-installed with a GPU, you don't have to worry about shelling out even more money for a graphics card.
+The Gaming Box's comes pre-installed with a GPU, you don't have to worry about shelling out even more money for a graphics card.
 That makes it the cheapest option in the long run.
 But since you lose the ability to swap out GPUs, you might find yourself purchasing another Gaming Box in a few years when the GTX 1070 can't cut the mustard.

 Ports: Despite its diminutive size, the Gaming Box comes with plenty of ports.
 There are three USB 3.0 ports, an orange quick-charge USB 3.0 port, an HDMI, a DisplayPort, a pair of DVI-2 ports, a Thunderbolt 3 and the power jack.